BY-LAWS OF

 PREAMBLE

-2. The objectives of this Association shall be to increase the efficiency of the managerial force; promote the social, intellectual, and material welfare of the membership; establish mutual understanding, respect, and working relationships with responsible representatives of community, City, County, State, and Federal governments; promote, support, and defend legislation clearly beneficial to the membership and to the nation; oppose vigorously legislation clearly detrimental to the welfare of the membership and the nation’s security; and, in every endeavor, promote justice, maintain integrity, and assure equality for all.
+2. The objectives of this Association shall be to increase the efficiency of the managerial force; provide continuous professional development for our membership; establish mutual understanding, respect, and working relationships with responsible representatives of community, City, County, State, and Federal governments; promote, support, and defend legislation clearly beneficial to the membership and to the nation; oppose vigorously legislation clearly detrimental to the welfare of the membership and the nation’s security; and, in every endeavor, promote justice, maintain integrity, and advocacy for all.

 ARTICLE I